 Using different resources in a recipe will give different results.
 For example, using a Gold Metal Bar to forge a weapon will give different attributes than using a Silver Metal Bar.

-Materials can also be mixed to combine these effects.
+Resources can also be mixed to combine these effects.
 For instance, Gold and Copper can be fused to create a Rosegold Metal Bar, an alloy that will provide different attributes than using just Gold or just Copper.